Blackwidow2981/Blackwidow2981/README.md

 ## Get in touch :coffee:

-- Your future colleague on [LinkedIn] https://www.linkedin.com/in/snehakarthik/
+- Your future colleague on [LinkedIn](https://www.linkedin.com/in/snehakarthik/).
 - And of course GitHub you're already here.